 - Lead: The health effects of lead are well known; lead exposure can cause brain damage in children and has already been banned from many consumer products.

 - Mercury: Mercury is toxic in very low doses and causes brain and kidney damage.
-It can be passed on through breast milk; just .07 grams of mercury can contaminate almost nine hectares of a lake, making the fish unfit to eat.
+It can be passed on through breast milk; just .07 grams of mercury can contaminate almost nine hectares of a lake, making the fish inedible.

 - Cadmium: Cadmium accumulates in the human body and poisons the kidneys.

 - BFRs: Brominated flame retardants (BFRs) may seriously affect hormonal functions critical for normal development.
 A recent study of dust on computers in workplaces and homes found BFRs in every sample taken.
-One group of BFRs, PBDEs, has been found in alarming rates in the breast milk of women in Sweden and the U.S. PBDEs are otherwise known as polybrominated diphenyl ethers.
+One group of BFRs, PBDEs, has been found in alarming rates breast milk in Sweden and the U.S. PBDEs are otherwise known as polybrominated diphenyl ethers.

 Neilsen’s Insights blog states that “Generation Z” (people aged 15-20) “are willing to pay more for products and services that come from companies who are committed to positive social and environmental impact… up from 55% in 2014 to 72% in 2015.”

 Understanding that consumers are watching, applauding, and rewarding businesses that make the effort to protect the environment is key to 21st-century business practices and success.
 It’s truly a win-win.
-Get more traffic for your business by:
+Your company can do more by:

 - Recycling your e-waste